eduesquivel/PostulacionRia/README.md

 1.  **Scaffolding:** To quickly generate the initial boilerplate for the API fetch logic and TypeScript interfaces.
 2.  **Tailwind Styling:** To suggest optimal utility classes for the responsive layout and animations (e.g., `animate-in`, `fade-in`).
 3.  **Refactoring:** Used as a pair programmer to optimize the `useEffect` logic, ensuring we don't over-fetch data when the user types rapidly.
+Also, used to create components in order to allow for separation of concerns.

 *All code was reviewed, tested, and understood by me before implementation.*